para-zhou/CDial-Bias/index.md

 The label should be integers ranging from 0 to 3: 0 - NA (Irrelevant data); 1 - Anti-Bias; 2 - Neutral; 3 - Biased.

-### Support or Contact

-Having trouble with submission?
-Please contact us at *zhoujyan@link.cuhk.edu.hk* or join the Wechat Group by adding *Zzzmm-Zzzmm*.